-The ESO should input actual and forecast data for the reporting period in question in the yellow input cells in rows 44 and 45 for the DRSRt and DRSCt respectively.
+The ESO should input actual and forecast data for the reporting period in question in the yellow input cells in row 51 for $DRSR_t$.
 The data should be input in 2018-19 prices.

-These licence terms are defined in Part D of Special Condition 4.1 (System Operator Internal Revenue Restriction).
+These licence terms are defined in Part D of Special Condition 4.1 (System Operator Internal Revenue Restriction).1.3 Pass ThroughActual data for the reporting period in question should be input

-1.3 Pass Through